 After a whole lotta cutting and attaching, here is what we got…

 What a difference a bit of paint and a whole lotta DIY can do, right?
-I mean, would you think it was the same set?
+I mean, do you think it is the same set?
 I think not. tee hee hee.

 Up next, I will be showing you what I do with these.

 Be sure to sign up for my newsletter to get updated in your inbox, and get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!